 Seek medical help right away.
 Do NOT make the person throw up unless poison control or a health care provider tells you to do so.

 In 2014, the U.S. Food and Drug Administration (FDA) approved the use of a medicine called naloxone (brand name Narcan) to reverse the effects of a heroin overdose.
 This type of medicine is called an antidote.
 Naloxone is injected under the skin or into a muscle, using an automatic injector.
+It is also available as a nasal spray.
 It can be used by emergency medical responders, police, family members, caregivers, and others.
 It can save lives until medical care is available.

 Before Calling Emergency